phaustin/a301_eoas/_sources/notebooks/week4/optical_depth2.md

 ## Unit optical depth

 We have shown that the volume absorption coefficient $\gamma$ gives a measure for how far a photon can travel through the atmosphere before being absorbed.
-What is optical depth that corresponds to that distance?
+What is the optical depth that corresponds to that distance?
 Do the integration between $z=0$ and $z=\overline{z} = 1/\gamma$, again assuming that $\gamma$ is independent of $z$:

 $$
 \tau = \int_0^\overline{z} \gamma dz = \gamma \times \overline{z} = \gamma \times \frac{1}{\gamma} = 1